 Looking for excuses to plan your next European city break?
 What better excuse is there to take a city break in Europe this summer than food?
-There are a host of great food festivals taking place across the Europe in 2016 with something to suit every taste.
+There are a host of great food festivals taking place across the Europe with something to suit every taste.
 Why not augment your travels with food exploration?

 Food festival offers a great opportunity to sample some delicious foods; perhaps you’ll even get to sample foods you’ve never eaten or even heard of before.
 It can be a really unique and enjoyable experience to learn about new foods and expand your culinary palate.

 Just remember, if you want to attend any of these events, tickets sometimes sell out far in advance, so it’s wise to plan ahead to make sure you don’t miss out!

 Check out some of the best food festivals Europe has to offer in summer:

 Taste of Helsinki is gourmet-dining heaven.
 One of the largest gourmet food and wine festivals in Europe, at Taste of Helsinki, chefs from 12 of the best restaurants in Helsinki, including Michelin starred restaurants, prepare dishes for attendees and perform live demonstrations.
 Attendees can also sample an amazing selection of wine, champagne and beer.
 The Taste of Helsinki festival takes place over 4 days in June.

 The Fresh Food Festival is possibly the healthiest food festival there is.
 Several different great events are held during the course of the festival.
 These include fitness activities and social activities, lectures about health and fitness, international speakers and food demos.
 As well as enjoying delicious meals of fresh, ripe, raw fruits and vegetables It is a great opportunity to taste some great raw foods and healthy foods and get some ideas to add to your own daily diet.

 The Fresh Food Festival used to be held in Denmark, but it has moved to the Czech Republic in 2019.